Xiddler/PORTABLE_ENV/dotfiles/cheat/about.md

 By comparison, microcontrollers (µCs), which are also referred to as microcontroller units (MCUs), contain non-volatile memory like Flash, volatile memory like SRAM, peripherals like counters, timers, analog-to-digital converters (ADCs), and communications interfaces like UART, I2C, and SPI.
 Essentially, a microcontroller is a little standalone computer presented on a single silicon chip that contains its own program, which it starts executing as soon as it powers-up.
 This explains why microcontrollers appear in embedded systems, and why embedded systems appear all over the place.

+# Airgap
+refers to a computer (or network) that is physically disconnected from a larger network and the Internet.

+# Yggdrasil
+a Mesh Network that is fully Encrypted and provides an IPv6 IP on the network to anyone.

+# Attention Economy
+Profiting from convincing (or, perhaps more accurately, “manipulating”) people to pay attention.